netdata/netdata/ml/README.md

 }
 ```

-Typically, the anomaly bit will mostly be 0 under normal circumstances with some random fluctuations every now and then to 100.
-Although this very much depends on the nature of the dimension in question.
+Typically, the anomaly bit will mostly be 0 under normal circumstances, with some random fluctuations every now and then to 100, although this very much depends on the nature of the dimension in question.

 ### Anomaly Rate - average(anomaly bit)